mdizak/rust-falcon-cli/Readme.md

 ## Contact

-If you need any assistance or software development
+If you need any assistance or software development, contact me anytime via e-mail at matt@apexpl.io.